 At the time, I had no idea what I should be making, nor did I know how to negotiate, as my last “job” had been in a completely different industry.
 What’s more, I had no other comparable offers to use as a baseline.
 I attempted to negotiate a higher salary because I was told that you always should, but I was ultimately unsuccessful.

 A year later, I was on a business trip with two men from my team when they started discussing salaries.
 We had all been hired around the same time, by the same hiring manager.
 We had the same job title and similar experience.
 Yet both of these men had a base salary that was $10,000 higher than mine.
 It turned out we had all been given the same initial offer.
 But they were able to negotiate a higher salary with our boss, while I was not.
-What will it take to truly drive change and close the gender wage gap?
-For me, the answer is data.

 This experience was incredibly frustrating.
 And sadly, it’s not unique.
 Numerous studies have shown that managers respond less favorably to women trying to negotiate than men, and it is a well-studied fact that overall, women are paid less than men for the same jobs.